Classifying one-dimensional discrete models with maximum likelihood degree one: Introduction

 \section{Introduction}

-A \emph{discrete statistical model} is a subset of the simplex $\Delta_n := \{p\in \mathbb R^{n+1} \mid \sum_\nu p_\nu = 1\}$ of probability distributions on $n+1$ events for some $n\in \mathbb N$.
+A \emph{discrete statistical model} is a subset of the simplex $\Delta_n := \{p\in \mathbb R^{n+1}_{\geq 0} \mid \sum_\nu p_\nu = 1\}$ of probability distributions on $n+1$ events for some $n\in \mathbb N$.
 In algebraic statistics, we are interested in models which are \emph{algebraic}, meaning that the model is the intersection of $\Delta_n$ and some semialgebraic set in $\mathbb R^{n+1}$.
-Here, models with \emph{maximum likelihood degree one} are of special interest because for these, the maximum likelihood (ML) estimate is a rational function in the entries of the observed data.
-For more information on the properties and significance of these models, see~\cite{BMS, Huh}.
+Here, models with \emph{maximum likelihood degree one} are of special interest because for these, the maximum likelihood (ML) estimation problem is a rational function in the entries of the observed data, and therefore algebraically simplest.

+\begin{example} Consider the set $\Delta_2$ of probability distributions on three events and of this, the subset $\mathcal M_{\indep}$ that models throwing a biased coin twice and recording the number of times it shows heads.
+An empirical observation is then represented by a triple $u = (u_0, u_1, u_2)$ of numbers indicating the number of times we observed the result of no heads, one head, and two heads, respectively.
+From this data, the most reasonable guess for the probability $\theta$ that the coin will show heads is